JohanSoederlund/SmartHome/README.md

 ## Questions

-1. How have you implemented the idea of HATEOAS in your API?
-Motivate your choices and how it support the idea of HATEOAS.
+**1. How have you implemented the idea of HATEOAS in your API?
+Motivate your choices and how it support the idea of HATEOAS.**

 My API have one entry point, ( https://13.53.201.101/smarthome/ ), and use HATEOAS for making the API browsable.
 The response body consists of a object called links which contains available links, for example a GET to /smarthome/homes gives the links part of the response like follows: